 The University is self-insured through an agreement with UPMC to provide medical coverage for its employees.
-A liability for estimated incurred but unreported claims of \$6.8 million and \$5.6 million has been recorded at June 30, 2011 and 2010, respectively, based upon management's analysis of claims history.
+A liability for estimated incurred but unreported claims of \$7.6 million and \$6.8 million has been recorded at June 30, 2012 and 2011, respectively, based upon management's analysis of claims history.
 This liability is reflected in accrued payroll and related liabilities in the Consolidated Balance Sheets.

-The University is also self-insured for certain other activities, including workers' compensation, unemployment compensation, and litigation reserves.
-Liabilities have been established for these programs based on third-party administrators' estimates using the University's historical loss experience.
+The University is also self-insured for certain other activities, including workers' compensation, unemployment compensation, and litigation claims.
+Liabilities have been established for these programs generally based on third-party administrators' estimates using the University's historical loss experience.
 The self-insurance accrual is subject to periodic adjustment by the University based on actual loss experience factors.
-Liabilities for these other self-insured obligations aggregated \$9.3 million and \$13.2 million at June 30, 2011 and 2010, respectively, and are included in accrued payroll and related liabilities on the Consolidated Balance Sheets.
+Liabilities for these other self-insured obligations aggregated \$9.1 million and \$9.3 million at June 30, 2012 and 2011, respectively, and are included in accrued payroll and related liabilities on the Consolidated Balance Sheets.